 "He's not dead, Sasuke."
 Sasuke's whole body tensed.
 What the hell kind of game were they playing?
 "But he's barely alive.
 Whatever hit him… it was like a purifying energy.
 That's why you couldn't sense it.
 It both hurt him and purified him at the same time."

-Sasuke finally looked the girl in the eyes.
+Sasuke finally looked the girl in the eyes, not understanding.
 Being so close he could now see the tear stains on her cheeks and her blood-shot eyes.
 Her lips trembled as she relayed what information she knew.

 "The Kyuubi is gone, Sasuke."
 His eyes couldn't help but widen.
 Gone?
 "We don't know if it purified him, or absorbed the demonic chakra, or if it just killed the fox for that matter.
 All we know is Naruto hasn't woken up yet, and he's weak.
 He-" She stopped herself there and shook her head of her thoughts, focusing on taking the pain away from his wound.